-Civil Defense teams identified additional victims of the Khan Sheikhoun attack on Wednesday, with entire families found when rescuers entered underground shelters and residences.
+Civil Defense teams identified additional victims of the Khan Sheikhoun attack on Wednesday, with entire families found dead when rescuers entered underground shelters and residences.

 Some people in the town, accustomed to conventional bombings, had slept in their basements.
-There, gas heavier than air found them.
+There, a gas heavier than air found them.